Thomas McLaughlin (engineer): Origin and early career

-In 1922, McLaughlin obtained a post with Siemens-Schuckert in Berlin, which was particularly active in hydro-electric projects.
+In 1922, McLaughlin obtained a post with Siemens-Schuckert in Berlin, which was particularly active in hydroelectric projects.
 Professor F.S.
 Rishworth, the professor of Civil Engineering at Galway, aroused McLaughlin's interest in the possibility of the Shannon electrification by giving him a copy of John Chaloner Smith's (son of John Chaloner Smith) prize-winning analysis of the average flows from large catchment areas in Ireland.